 To support the growth of the Unitarian Universalist Community Church by building a community of interest around acoustic, traditionally-based music.

-To present the best in acoustic music in a family friendly, smoke- and alcohol-free environment.
+To create community through music, by presentin the best in acoustic music in a family friendly, smoke- and alcohol-free environment.

 Robin and Bill Allman, Karen and Bruce Bartek, Sharon and Peter deFur, Bob and Vickie Dickinson, Janet and Scott Hammer, Greg Leghart, Jackie Mulvey, Rick Lux, Art Ritter, and Emilie Webb.